-An individual or organization involved in projects needs to understand how to solve complexity of problems through project management.
-In this article we’ll define the term “project”, describe the key characteristics of a project, and explain how to distinguish a project from an activity.
+An individual or organization involved in projects needs to understand how to solve the complexity of problems through a systematic management approach.
+In this article, we’ll define the terms “project” and “lifecycle,” describe the critical characteristics of a project, and explain how to distinguish a project from an activity.

 What is a Project? – The Definition

-Project is a great opportunity for organizations and individuals to achieve their business and non-business objectives more efficiently through implementing change.
-Projects help us make desired changes in an organized manner and with reduced probability of failure.
+Project is an excellent opportunity for organizations and individuals to achieve their business and non-business objectives more efficiently through implementing change.
+Projects help us make desired changes in an organized manner and reduce the probability of failure.

-Projects differ from other types of work (e.g. process, task, procedure).
-Meanwhile, in the broadest sense a project is defined as a specific, finite activity that produces an observable and measurable result under certain preset requirements.
+Projects differ from other types of work (e.g., process, task, procedure).
+Meanwhile, in the broadest sense, a project is defined as a specific, finite activity that produces a visible and measurable result under specific preset requirements.

-A Project is a temporary, unique and progressive attempt or endeavor made to produce some kind of a tangible or intangible result (a unique product, service, benefit, competitive advantage, etc.).
-It usually includes a series of interrelated tasks that are planned for execution over a fixed period of time and within certain requirements and limitations such as cost, quality, performance, others.
+A project is a temporary, unique, and progressive attempt to produce a tangible or intangible result (a unique product, service, benefit, competitive advantage, etc.).
+It usually includes a series of interrelated tasks planned for execution over a fixed period and within specific requirements and limitations such as cost, quality, performance, etc.

-As follows from the given definition, any project can be characterized by these characteristics:
+As follows from the given definition, any project features these characteristics:

 - Temporary.
-This key characteristic means that every project has a finite start and a finite end.
-The start is the time when the project is initiated and its concept is developed.
-The end is reached when all objectives of the project have been met (or unmet if it’s obvious that the project cannot be completed – then it’s terminated).
+This fundamental characteristic means every project has a finite start and end.
+The start is when the project is initiated and its concept is developed.
+The end is reached when all project objectives have been met (or unmet if it’s evident that the project cannot be completed – then it’s terminated).

 - Unique Deliverable(s).
-Any project aims to produce some deliverable(s) which can be a product, service, or some another result.
-Deliverables should address a problem or need analyzed before project start.
+Any project aims to produce some deliverable(s) which can be a product, service, or another result.
+Deliverables should address a problem or need to be analyzed before the project start.

 - Progressive Elaboration.
-With the progress of a project, continuous investigation and improvement become available, and all this allows producing more accurate and comprehensive plans.
-This key characteristic means that the successive iterations of planning processes result in developing more effective solutions to progress and develop projects.
+With the progress of a project, continuous investigation and improvement become available, allowing more accurate and comprehensive plans.
+This fundamental characteristic means that successive iterations of planning processes develop more effective solutions to progress and develop long-term projects.

 In addition to the listed characteristics, a conventional project is: